-Approximately 56% of international students remain in the province after finishing their time at TRU.
+It is estimated that 62% of international students and 87% of Indigenous students remain in the province after finishing their time at TRU.
 Today, thousands of these students are employed in British Columbia, receiving higher earnings and increasing the productivity of the businesses that employ them.
-In FY 2018-19, these active alumni generated \$236.9 million in added income for the provincial economy, which is equivalent to supporting 2,787 jobs.
-This impact is included in TRU's total alumni impact in Table 2.6.
+In FY 2023-24, these active international alumni generated \$148.6 million in added income for the provincial economy, along with Indigenous alumni generating another \$199.4 million.
+This is equivalent to the supporting 1,353 jobs and 1,816 jobs, respectively.
+These impacts are included in TRU's total alumni impact reported in Table 2.7.